-Problems with Historical Regression
+Historical Regression Analysis Issues

-- The samples have not been taken randomly. - Time may be changing the relationship between the covariate and the actual response variable. - Typicality not accepted, if not randomized. - Therefore, very difficult to evaluate operational programs.
+- The samples have not been taken randomly. - Time may be changing the relationship between the co-variate and the actual response variable. - May not be accepted, if not randomized. - Therefore, very difficult to evaluate operational programs.

-Single Area Experiments
+Single Area Statistical Analysis